oort-tech/Olympus/test/contracts/mcp-upgradable-test/README.md

 > yarn

 ### Compile
-> npx hardhat compile
+> npx hardhat compile (unless you want to manually compiled as yarn run does this under the hood)

 ### Config
-Copy .env.example to .env and open it, then fill the ccnbeta's url and account private key.<br>
+Copy .env.example to .env and open it, then fill the ccnbetas url and accounts private key.<br> (All fields must be filled with different private keys)

 ### Test